GaloisInc/VERSE-OpenSUT/README.md

 > A brief natural-language overview of the purpose, function, operational environment, and degree of complexity of the SUT.

 Open System Under Test (OpenSUT) is a fictitious airborne platform that represents a notional high-consequence national security system.
-OpenSUT contains a [Mission Computer](#mission-computer) which serves as a *flight mission computer*, a [Mission Protection System](#mission-protection-system-mps) which protects the (virtual) engine from getting outside of its safe operating conditions, a [Mission Key Management System](#mission-key-management-mkm) that handles [mission keys](#mission-keys), platform [attestation](#attestation) and provides various cryptographic services.
+OpenSUT contains a [Mission Protection System](#mission-protection-system-mps) (MPS) which protects the (virtual) engine from getting outside of its safe operating conditions, a [Mission Key Management](#mission-key-management-mkm) system (MKM) that handles [mission keys](#mission-keys), platform [attestation](#attestation) and provides various cryptographic services provided by the [Platform Crypto](#platform-crypto).
 An [autopilot](#autopilot) provides basic flight control and waypoint following ability.
 The components communicate via point-to-point connections routed through a [message bus](#message-bus).

 Additional *optional* components might be included, depending on the direction from the client.
-Those include a [camera](#optional-camera) that provides high-resolution video and a realistic amount of data, a [system logger](#optional-system-log) for logging system events at different classification levels, and [external comms](#optional-external-comms) for communicating with a fictional remote operator for unmanned platform operation.
+Those include a [camera](#optional-camera) that provides high-resolution video and a realistic amount of data, a [system logger](#optional-system-log) for logging system events at different classification levels, a [mission processing system](#optional-mission-processing) serving as the main mission computer, and [external comms](#optional-external-comms) for communicating with a fictional remote operator for unmanned platform operation.

 We are intentionally ambiguous about some details, such as whether the OpenSUT is a manned or unmanned platform (it does have a basic autopilot), or whether it is a fixed wing or a [VTOL](https://en.wikipedia.org/wiki/VTOL).
 Depending on timing and client needs, we can adapt OpenSUT as necessary.
 We intent to build OpenSUT in a way that is similar to industry standards, such as *Open Mission Systems* ([OMS][]).
 This means having a publish-subscribe bus, and a well defined set of messages and interfaces.

-OpenSUT [components](#components) can be thought of as the *application code*, and each component runs inside a [pKVM](#pkvm) [virtual machine](#virtual-machine).
-The components run on a set of (simulated) host computers, where at least one is a multi-core CPU running multiple components, and one is a single core CPU hosting a Real-Time-Operating-System (RTOS) and running the [autopilot](#autopilot).
-Our hypervisor is pKVM capable Linux.
+OpenSUT [components](#components) can be thought of as the *application code*, and each component runs inside a [virtual machine](#virtual-machine).
+The components run on a one or more of host computers, where at least one is a multi-core CPU running multiple components, and one is a single core CPU hosting a Real-Time-Operating-System (RTOS) and running the [autopilot](#autopilot).
+Running the components in such a virtualized environment, including virtualized hardware, mirrors the architecture of real platforms.

+OpenSUT uses a standard linux with [pKVM](#pkvm) support as a [hypervisor](#hypervisor), and while we realize that a standard linux kernel is not real-time capable and is not a certifiable for airworthiness, it is a good open substitute for [Lynx Secure](https://www.lynx.com/products/lynxsecure-separation-kernel-hypervisor) that we intend to use for the proprietary SUT in Phase 2.

 All CPUs are ARM64 architecture, because pKVM supports only that instruction set.
-For easy deployment, we will virtualize the host computers in QEMU instances.
+For easy deployment, we will emulate the host computers in QEMU instances.
 Some auxiliary processes, such as a flight simulator, are expected to run directly on the user's machine, or in separate docker containers.

 OpenSUT shall operate in the following scenarios:

 ### Scenario 1: Boot OpenSUT to a known initial state

-In this scenario, after a power-on as each OpenSUT component boots, it [attests](#attestation) its state to the [Mission Key Management](#mission-key-management-mkm-module) (MKM) module.
-If the attestation of each component passes, the system will be in a known initial state, fully provisioned.
-The goal is to ensure that only application code that has been signed by an external authority (e.g. OpenSUT manufacturer) is running on the OpenSUT.
+In this scenario, after a power-on as each OpenSUT component boots, it [attests](#attestation) its state to the [Mission Key Management](#mission-key-management-mkm) (MKM) component.
+If the attestation of each component passes, the system will be in a known initial state, *fully provisioned*.
+The goal is to ensure that only the application code that has been signed by an external authority (e.g. the trusted component manufacturer) is running on the OpenSUT.

+For the purpose of this scenario, we assume that each host computer contains a [root of trust](#root-of-trust), a [trusted boot](#trusted-boot) that can bring up the [hypervisor](#hypervisor).
+In other words, we assume the hypervisor and the host computer to be *trusted* (see the [Threat model](#threat-model)).
+Because hardware root of trust, trusted boot and attestation are all complex topics, only the *application code* will be attested in this scenario.

+We expect the code to be signed with [eXtended Merkle Signature Scheme](https://datatracker.ietf.org/doc/html/rfc8391) (XMSS), as XMSS is commonly used for firmware signing, and is believed to be [quantum safe](https://www.ibm.com/topics/quantum-safe-cryptography).

 ### Scenario 2: Load mission key

-Once the platform is fully provisioned, load the [mission keys](#mission-keys) to the [Mission Key Management](#mission-key-management-mkm-module) module.
+Once the platform is *fully provisioned*, load the [mission keys](#mission-keys) to the [Mission Key Management](#mission-key-management-mkm) component.
+The loading could happen through a direct UART connection to the MKM, or through the [message bus](#message-bus).
+In both cases, we expect the keys to be encrypted, such that they are never transported in plaintext.
-One key is symmetric (e.g., AES256), and one is asymmetric key for a [post-quantum cryptographic](https://en.wikipedia.org/wiki/Post-quantum_cryptography) algorithm (e.g., [KYBER](https://en.wikipedia.org/wiki/Kyber) or Dilithium).
-The keys are used for the encryption of data both *in transit* (data sent between components) and *at rest* (e.g., stored in [System Log](#system-log)).

 The platform data have two different classification levels (*low* and *high*), the *low* data are unencrypted, while the *high* data are protected by the mission keys.
+The keys are used for the encryption of data both *in transit* (data sent between components) and *at rest* (e.g., stored in [System Log](#optional-system-log)).

+We intend to use the standard symmetric keys (e.g. AES256), as well as asymmetric key for a [post-quantum cryptographic](https://en.wikipedia.org/wiki/Post-quantum_cryptography) algorithm (e.g., [KYBER](https://en.wikipedia.org/wiki/Kyber) or Dilithium).
+We will choose an appropriate encryption scheme for the key transfer, and for the data encryption.

 ### Scenario 3: Execute a mission

 After the OpenSUT boots up, initializes to a known state, and loads mission keys, a mission plan is uploaded.
 The OpenSUT's autopilot then takes off, flies the mission following a set of waypoints, returns to land, and lands at the same position as it started from.

 ### Scenario 4: Decommission the OpenSUT

-When a mission is completed, or when the OpenSUT is about to be shut down, ensure all data is properly saved to the [System Log](#system-log).
-The system logs are then exported, and the keys are erased from the [Mission Key Management](#mission-key-management-mkm-module) module.
+When a mission is completed, or when the OpenSUT is about to be shut down, ensure all data is properly saved to the [System Log](#optional-system-log).
+The system logs are then exported, and the keys are erased from the [Mission Key Management](#mission-key-management-mkm) component.
 Erase all sensitive data from the OpenSUT.

 ## Requirements

->Existing requirements (natural-language and/or formal properties) imposed on the SUT, and any additional requirements identified or formalized during the development process in PROVERS.
-This should include top-level “customer” requirements as well as derived or implementation-level requirements.
-It should include requirements that TA2 wishes to verify on the SUT, whether or not this verification has been achieved.
-Updates in the course of each program phase should reflect new or changed requirements driving system development.

 We will provide top level requirements, as well as refined requirements for each subsystem.
 Requirements shall be provided as a part of the Magic Draw SysML project, and exported into a plaintext format (likely Markdown) for easier viewing.
 We will track the requirements throughout the development process - ideally each line of the code, and each CN specification will be traceable to one of the top level requirements.